gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    security.
 HTTP/2 {{RFC7540}} gives good minimum requirements based on the attacks that where publicly known in 2015.
 DTLS 1.3
    {{I-D.ietf-tls-dtls13}} only define strong algorithms without major weaknesses at the time of publication.
-It is RECOMMENDED to not not support support cipher suites, extentions, and options marked as "Recommended" = N in the TLS IANA registries.
+Many of the TLS registries have a "Recommended" column.
+Parameters maked as "N" are NOT RECOMMENDED to support.

    DTLS 1.3 requires rekeying before algorithm specific AEAD limits have been reached.
 The AEAD limits equations are equally valid for